 Most mixing services function by using anonymizing software to break up one user’s payments among many others often called mixing coins.
 These services also require users to go through a Know Your Customer (KYC) process that checks for identity verification.

-When you send those coins to another address (such as an online shopping cart), they are sent out of your wallet again, but in blocks and transactions that can be traced back to you, instead of just one big transaction—this makes it harder for anyone else to trace exactly where those funds came from.
+When you send those coins to another address (such as paying with crypto at an online shop), they are sent out of your wallet again, but in blocks and transactions that can be traced back to you, instead of just one big transaction—this makes it harder for anyone else to trace exactly where those funds came from.